Salva05/ioverse/README.md

 ## Usage Guide

 First, you will need to sign up and create an account to access the application's pages.
 During the registration process, you will be required to provide a valid **OpenAI API key**.
-This key will be stored securely in the local database and used to validate API calls to the OpenAI server for each user's requests.
+This key will be stored in the local database and used to validate API calls to the OpenAI server for each user's requests.

 ### Chat Completion